-Those of you who love betting on soccer will find no better competition to places wagers on thanks to being able to bet on World Cup qualifying matches and then the finals themselves.
+Those who love betting on soccer will find no better competition to places wagers on thanks to being able to bet on World Cup qualifying matches and then the finals themselves.
 The qualifying matches, for example, are perfect for parlay bets due to them pitting relative minnows of the soccer world against the giants.

 Best World Cup Odds & Lines